FAU-DLM/FCDIIb_TSC/README.md

-# Same same but different FCD IIb vs. TSC – distinct histomorphological features revealed with the help of deep learning
+# Same same but different: a web-based deep learning application revealed classifying features for the histopathologic distinction of cortical malformations
 ## bioRxiv
 ## DOI:
 ## Introduction